How to Prepare A Dog Emergency Kit

 Hopefully you and your pet never experience a disaster, but it’s better to be prepared than to be caught off guard.
 It’s good to have a system in place if the unexpected happens.
 These tips will help you make sure that you’re ready for anything.

-Before Disaster Hits
+Prepare Your Dog for an Emergency Before Disaster Hits

 Follow these six simple ways to prepare before disaster strikes:

-Your Dog Emergency Kit
+Dog Emergency Kit List

 • Water bottles

-• An extra dog leash
+• An extra dog leash and spare collar

-• Canned dog food
+• Wet or dry dog food and treats

 • Trash bags